idmonz/ahft/README.md

 Version 38.8r-3 introduces a dynamic weight floor and auto-calibrated AIMRE threshold.
 Version 38.8r-4 fixes the AIMRE sentinel bug and adds correlation-aware AOML.
+Version 38.8r-5 adjusts the DistRL lambda quantile and moves beta sampling to the shared utility library.
 Version 38.9.0 finalises the Pine track and parses Optuna calibration blobs via `calib_blob`.

 Version 38.7r-3 introduces stubs for Pseudo-BO and Patch-Lite to prepare upcoming optimization and fine-tuning modules.